markparserov/Data-Search-Agent/README.md

 - **App:** https://huggingface.co/spaces/markparserov/Data-Search-Agent

 If you only need to run the system, local setup is unnecessary.
-Download an Excel file `technology.xlsx` from this repo, upload it, start the pipeline, and download the completed file once processing finishes.
+Download an Excel file `technologies.xlsx` from this repo, upload it, start the pipeline, and download the completed file once processing finishes.

 ---